Skip to main content Skip to footer

 • Managing hospital resources more effectively by placing patients in hospice care when appropriate, particularly if their life-expectancy is 30 days or less.
 As Charles Saunders, CEO of HIT firm Integra Connect, points out, "The last 30 days of life is very high-cost period in one's life journey.
 Patients can die in the hospital or stay in the [intensive care unit] and receive chemotherapy up until the end, or they can go down a different path with palliative and hospice care that consumes far less resources and may in fact be a better experience for the patient."

-• Preventing overloading physicians with EMR data displayed on their medical panel PC.
+• Preventing overloading physicians with EMR data displayed on their all-in-one medical PC.

 Virtual Reality Brings Near-Real Comfort to End-of-Life Care